xerireu/puppet-module-infiniband/README.md

 ibhosts
 -------------
-Hash of hostnames with IPoIB addresses that should be added to /etc/hosts (not implemented yet).
+Path to json file containing resource definitions for hosts to be added on host where IPoIB is managed by this module

-- *Default*: undef
+- *Default*: ''

 ibinterface
 -------------